How much can you save?

 Frequently Asked Questions

 Currently, there is no North Carolina Solar Tax Credit or other “solar program” offered at the state level.
-These solar programs have existed in the past, but are not available in 2023.
+These solar programs have existed in the past, but are not presently available in 2024.

 The 30% Federal Tax Credit is available to all North Carolinians though!